JaniceEstes/Cybersecurity_Project_1/README.md

 **Here are the specific commands the user will need to run to download and run the playbook and update the files successfully.**

-1. SSH into your Jump Box from your personal workstation:
+1. SSH into your Jump Box from your personal workstation/physical machine (this is the only machine that should have access to your Jump Box):

-2. Run:
+2. To SSH into your Ansible container, run:

    sudo docker ps